Household irritants and eczema

-- Dress in thin layers which you can remove if you get too hot.
+- Dress in thin layers that you can remove if you get too hot.

-As previously mentioned, regular cleaning can help to remove dust and other allergen particles which can make eczema worse.
+Regular cleaning can help to remove dust and other allergen particles that can make eczema worse.
 The choice and use of cleaning equipment and products can make a difference.

-- It is important to use a high-efficiency vacuum cleaner with excellent filtration and suction power – possibly labelled as suitable for allergy (i.e. with special filters for tiny allergen particles); or, if you have pets, manufactured to effectively remove pet hair.
+- Use a high-efficiency vacuum cleaner with excellent filtration and suction power – possibly labelled as suitable for allergy (i.e. with special filters for tiny allergen particles); or, if you have pets, manufactured to remove pet hair effectively.

-- Standard vacuum cleaners tend to beat into the carpet and stir up dust, so you need a vacuum cleaner which keeps dust within the machine (i.e. one that has a low-dust exhaust).
+- Standard vacuum cleaners tend to beat into the carpet and stir up dust, so you need a vacuum cleaner that keeps dust within the machine (i.e. one that has a low-dust exhaust).

 - Remember to clean/change the vacuum cleaner filters regularly.

-- Keep the person with eczema out of the room when you are vacuuming.
+- If possible, keep the person with eczema out of the room when vacuuming.

-- Steam-cleaning is especially good for cleaning wooden or tiled floors and hard surfaces as it avoids the need for chemicals which can irritate the skin.
+- Steam-cleaning is especially good for cleaning wooden or tiled floors and hard surfaces as it avoids the need for chemicals that can irritate the skin.

 The choice of bedding for people with eczema is important on two counts: maintaining a comfortable temperature and reducing exposure to house dust mites.

-- Try to avoid synthetic fabric sheets, pillow slips and duvet covers.
-Bedding that is 100% cotton is more comfortable as it is breathable, is less likely to cause overheating, and absorbs sweat.
+- Try to avoid sheets, pillowcases and duvet covers made from synthetic fabrics.
+Bedding covers that are made from 100% cotton are more comfortable as they are breathable, sweat-absorbent and less likely to cause overheating.

 - Use low-tog duvets and/or cotton cellular blankets – even in the winter months – to prevent night-time overheating.
-Several light layers which you can put on/take off the bed can help you maintain an even temperature and therefore itch less.
+Several light layers that you can put on/take off the bed can help you maintain an even temperature and be less prone to itch.

 - Pillows and duvets made from synthetic materials are easier to wash and dry than those containing feathers.
 They are also less likely to provide a breeding ground for house dust mites.

-- Have trials/tests been carried out into effectiveness?
+- Have trials/tests been carried out into the product’s effectiveness?

-- How long do the covers offer protection from house dust mite?
+- How long do the covers offer protection from house dust mites?

-- What quality control standards (e.g. strong seams, fire resistant) do the covers adhere to?
+- What quality control standards (e.g. strong seams, fire resistance) do the covers adhere to?

 - Are covers washable, and will they withstand high temperature washes?

-The NES does not endorse any one product as what suits one person with eczema may not suit another.
+National Eczema Society does not endorse any one product, as what suits one person with eczema may not suit another.
 A selection of suppliers of barrier covers for mattresses, pillows and duvets is listed below:

 The following suggestions can help:

 - An alternative method of doing the laundry is to use Ecoballs.
-Instead of detergent they use cleaning pellet to ‘lift’ out the dirt during the wash cycle.
+Instead of detergent, they use cleaning pellets to ‘lift’ out the dirt during the wash cycle.
 However, white clothes can be left looking ‘greyish’.